The Sunday Roast.

 The Hero of Maida | Maida Vale

 The food at this Maida Vale pub and dining room is excellent on any day of the week.
-But on Sundays, lunches begin with Jersey oysters; continue with veg wellingtons, pork shoulders and sirloin, lamb shoulder or spatchcocked chicken to share; followed by desserts like chocolate mousse, honeycomb and caramelised banana; and finish off with a pub quiz and a glass of peanut butter stout.
-READ MORE
+But on Sundays, lunches begin with chicken liver parfait; continue with spinach & feta wellingtons, pork belly and sirloin, and lamb shoulder or whole roast chicken to share; inevitably involve a sticky toffee pudding; and end with a pub quiz (from 7pm) and a glass of peanut butter stout.

 The Old Queen’s Head | Islington

-The OQH’s four roasts jostle for first place – there’s Gloucestershire leg of lamb with minted peas; roast corn-fed chicken with aioli and smoked gravy; just-pink 32 day aged Longhorn beef with marrow gravy; and an excellent veggie/vegan mushroom wellington, with all the trimmings.
+The OQH’s four roasts jostle for the crown – there’s a leg of lamb with minted peas; roast corn-fed chicken with aioli and smoked gravy; just-pink 32 day-aged Longhorn beef with bone marrow gravy; and an excellent chestnut mushroom wellington with all the trimmings.
+Add to that a roaring fire and a karaoke room for hire, and you’ve got yourself a Sunday.

 The Pig And Butcher | Islington

-Perfect cuts, direct from the suppliers and butchered in-house, paired with beef dripping potatoes, creamed leeks, buttery carrots, three-day-simmered gravy and ballooning Yorkshire puds perched on top.
-Plus, dark chocolate hotpot and milk ice cream to finish.
-READ MORE
+Perfect cuts, direct from the suppliers and butchered in-house, paired with beef dripping potatoes, creamed leeks, buttery carrots, extraordinary gravy and ballooning Yorkshire puds perched on top.
+Plus, ginger Jamaica cake with whisky toffee sauce to finish.

 The High Cross | Tottenham

 A Tudor-esque former public toilet hides Tottenham’s smallest gastropub within: a cosy, independently run spot with a killer roast.
-Pork, chicken, beef, lamb and nut versions are served up every Sunday with all the trimmings, and a great beer list to match.
-READ MORE
+Pork loin, chicken, beef topside, and nut roasts are served up every Sunday with all the trimmings, and a great beer list to match.

 Like great restaurants?
 Check out our excellent guide to the best restaurants in every London neighbourhood.